-German sentences are built up by four cases.
-Depending on your first language or the ones which you have already studied, it will be easier or harder for you to understand the concept of German grammar.
-However, you should be aware of the fact that you cannot (!) run away from studying the four cases (4 Fälle) if you wish to accomplish a level anywhere higher than A1.
+German sentences are built up of four cases.
+Depending on your first language or the ones you have already studied, it will be easier or more challenging for you to understand the concept of German grammar.
+However, you should be aware that you cannot (!) run away from studying the four cases (4 Fälle) if you wish to accomplish a level higher than A1.
 Also, you should know that once you have understood their concept, you have already won half the battle.

 What is Nominative?

-Nominative is the first case in the German cases system.
+Nominative is the first case in the German case system.
 It describes the subject of the sentence.
-The subject of a sentence always and in any language describes the person or thing that is doing something.
+The subject of a sentence always and in any language describes the person or thing is doing something.

 For instance: Der Mann ist nett. – The man is nice.

 As you can see, the man is the person who is doing something – he is nice.
 Now, you can always ask for the subject in your sentence by merely using the question word “wer” (who).
 In classical German, it can also be asked “was” (what) to ask for a subject that is not something alife.
 Now, during my time teaching German, I realized that this is very confusing because other cases also use “was”.
 This is why I would suggest you to only use “wer” in the beginning, until you are more confident and therefore will not get lost within the cases.

 For our example above the question would be: Wer ist nett?

 And the answer would be: der Mann